Minimax Distribution Estimation in Wasserstein Distance: Examples Applications

-Our theorems in the previous sections are quite abstract and have many tuning parameters.
-Thus, we conclude by exploring applications of our results to cases of interest.
-In each of the following examples, $P$ is an unknown Borel probability measure over the specified $\Omega$, from which we observe $n$ IID samples.
-For upper bounds, $\hat P$ denotes the empirical distribution~\eqref{eq:empirical_distribution} of these samples.
+Since our theorems in the previous sections are quite abstract, we conclude by exploring applications of our results to several special cases of interest.
+In each of the following examples, $P$ is an unknown Borel probability measure over the specified $\Omega$, from which we observe $n$ IID samples $X_1^n \IID P$.
+The constants $\ell,r,\mu$ are assumed to satisfy $1 \leq r < \ell \leq \infty$ and $0 < \mu < \infty$. $x_0$ can be any point in $\Omega$.